gooddata/gooddata-ui-sdk/libs/api-client-tiger/README-DEV.md

 1. You need to install Java runtime environment (because openapi-generator is a java based tool).

-2. The script expects env variable `BASE_URL`
+2. The script expects env variable `BASE_URL`.
-   Usually you want to use staging: `BASE_URL=https://staging.dev-latest.stg11.panther.intgdc.com` Create a file named `.env` in this directory based on `.env.template` file.
+   Usually you want to use staging: `BASE_URL=https://staging.dev-latest.stg11.panther.intgdc.com`.
+   Create a file named `.env` in this directory based on `.env.template` file.
    The script then loads variables from this file automatically.